With Schema Pro version 2.0 and greater you get a option to skip rendering invalid schema.

 So when you enable this setting under Settings > Schema Pro > Configuration > Advanced Settings, schema markup for the pages/posts where the invalid schema is present will not be rendered.

 In our example, enabling option will skip rendering Article schema on a the page.
-And the testing results will look like –
+And the Google’s Structured Data Testing Tool will look like –

 Note: Schema types those have required field empty will be skipped only.
 Other schemas on the same page will be rendered successfully.